cwi-swat/ocaml-operator-ambiguity-experiment/README.md

 ### Directory structure:

 1. modified-ocaml-astprinter: the modified printast.ml (printbrackets.ml) which prints the bracketed form the AST.
 Build instructions can be found in run.sh.
 2. ocaml.4.00.1: contains the source files in the OCaml test suite.
+3. ocaml-rascal: the rascal grammar used for parsing the OCaml.
+Note that the current release of the Rascal parser does not support the rewriting technieque we used in this study.
+The rewriting functionality is implemented in the branch rascal-jigll of rascal.
+The new parser will be gradually integrated into Rascal.

 ### Method
 For this study, we only considered the .ml files: